jonnonz1/nz-statute-book/acts/public/2019/partnership-law-act-2019.md

   (b) in or relating to doing any thing that is necessary to preserve the business or property of the firm.

 ### 47 Entitlement to interest
-(1) If a partner makes, for the purpose of the partnership, an actual payment or an advance that is more than the capital that the partner has agreed to provide, the partner is entitled to interest at the rate of 5% per year from the date of the payment or advance.
+(1) If a partner makes, for the purpose of the partnership, an actual payment or an advance that is more than the capital that the partner has agreed to provide, the partner is entitled to interest from the date of the payment or advance.
+(1A) The interest must be calculated in accordance with Schedule 2 of the Interest on Money Claims Act 2016.
 (2) A partner is not entitled, before the profits are ascertained, to interest on the capital provided by the partner.

 ### 48 Partner may manage business